GirlScript-Ranchi/Dev_Launch/Portfolio-Websites/ZahinEkbal/README.md

 ### Title
 MY portfolio websites...

-# LInk to my website
+# Link to my website
  https://zahinekbal.github.io/my-portfolio.github.io/

  ## Technologies which i used in my portfolio
- HTML
+- HTML
- CSS
+ - CSS
- JAVASCRIPT
+ -JAVASCRIPT

 # *******************************
  I used little bit of text animation with the help of css....